Ammonium nitrate stored in a warehouse linked to catastrophic Beirut explosion

 Three US Defense Department officials later contradicted the President’s comments, saying that as of Tuesday night there was no indication that the explosion was an “attack” and Lebanese officials have not called the explosion an attack.

-Other world leaders, including from Israel, the United Kingdom, France, Turkey, Qatar, Jordan and Spain have offered support and humanitarian assistance to Lebanon.
+Other world leaders, including from Israel, the United Kingdom, France, Turkey, UAE, Jordan, Kuwait, Qatar, Russia and Spain have offered support and humanitarian medical assistance to Lebanon.

 Apocalyptic scenes akin to ‘Hiroshima’